diractions/diractions-website/content/posts/2025-07-tech-roadmaps/index.md

 ---
 title: "Why high-tech companies must rethink their technology roadmaps"
 summary: Discover how to align your technology roadmap with company vision, product strategy, and market changes.
-A must-read for CEOs and CTOs in high-tech."
+A must-read for CEOs and CTOs in high-tech.
 date: 2025-07-18
 tags:
   - Technology-Roadmaps